vmware-tanzu-labs/educates-training-platform/project-docs/getting-started/local-environment.md

 Custom configuration
 --------------------

-If you want to provide overrides to the automatically generated configuration for Educates, you can supply a YAML data values file via the `--config` option when running the `educates create-cluster` command.

-Alternatively, you can provide a global set of defaults for the YAML data values by running:
+If you want to provide overrides to the automatically generated configuration for Educates you can provide a global set of defaults for the YAML data values by running:

 ```
-educates admin config edit
+educates local config edit
 ```

 and entering the YAML data values.
-This configuration will be automatically used when running `educates create-cluster` when no `--config` option is explicitly provided.
+This configuration will be automatically used when running `educates create-cluster`.

 You can view what actual YAML data values will be used for this configuration when doing a deployment of Educates by running:

 ```
-educates admin config view
+educates local config view
 ```

+You can also supply a YAML data values file via the `--config` option when running the `educates create-cluster` command, however by doing so any secrets in the local secrets cache will not be automatically copied to the cluster.

 Local image registry
 --------------------